 For me, both are valid.
 It is valid that we are meaning-making machines.
 It is also valid that life is empty and meaningless.
 However, I wouldn’t risk limiting myself to them as conclusions.

 What fascinates me about existentialism is that while it includes these two insights, it is not interested in exploring it too much.
 To put in other words, these two insights (or conclusions) are not the key takeaways of existentialism.
 At best they are initial few stations in the journey.

 To understand an existentialist’s view of authenticity, we need to understand the following terms

 Negation is, according to existentialists, the fundamental nature of consciousness.
 They say that consciousness comes into being by negating or more specifically by positing lacks.
-Negation is consciousness’s way of bringing to being all the various phenomenon in the world.
-For instance
+Negation is consciousness’s way of bringing to being all the various phenomena in the world.
+For instance: